juliohm1978/kubernetes-cifs-volumedriver/docs/index.md

 ## if you want to be sure, run the test suite
 make test

+## Alternatively, you can use docker build to create the binary inside the docker image.
+make docker
 ```

 That should create the binary `kubernetes-cifs-volumedriver` that you can copy to your Kubernetes nodes.